-Scott Elstermann is the 2020 7NEWS WA Young Achiever of the Year for Arts and Culture.
-Scott also won ‘Best Performer (Male)’ and ‘Best New Work’ at the 2019 Performing Arts WA Awards.
+Scott Elstermann was the 2020 WA Young Achiever of the Year (Arts & Culture) and won Best Performer (Male) and Best New Work at the 2020 Performing Arts WA Awards.

-He is the only Australian and youngest-ever international recipient of the prestigious Pina Bausch Fellowship for Dance and Choreography.
+He is the first Australian and youngest-ever international recipient of the prestigious Pina Bausch Fellowship for Dance and Choreography.
 This granted Scott a placement with Spanish choreographer Marina Mascarell, accompanying her to some of the world’s best dance companies including Nederlands Dans Theater, Skånes Dansteater and Gärtnerplatztheater.

 Scott received the Palisade Award for ‘Most Outstanding Graduate’ of the Bachelor of Arts (Dance) course at the acclaimed Western Australian Academy of Performing Arts (WAAPA).
 He has a versatile background, receiving titles such as Junior Australasian Jazz champion and Youth Queensland Ballroom DanceSport champion.